Also known as: Intestinal perforation and Perforation of the intestines

 Signs and tests

 In rare cases, antibiotics alone can be used to treat patients whose perforations have closed.
-This can be confirmed by a physical exam, blood tests, CT scan, and x-rays.
+This can be confirmed by a physical examination, blood tests, CT scan, and x-rays.

 Calling your health care provider